wonjun-seo/cosmos/_labs/lab01.md

 ### 3. Config setup

 - Open terminal (Mac) or cmd (Windows).
-- Type the following script and press enter to setup name: `git config --global user.name <name>`
+- Type the following script and press enter to setup name: `git config --global user.name <name>`.

-`<name>` should be your name.
+Here, `<name>` should be your name.

-- Type the following script and press enter to setup email: `git config --global user.email <email>`
+- Type the following script and press enter to setup email: `git config --global user.email <email>`.

-`<email>` should be your github account email.
+Here, `<email>` should be your github account email.

 - Check your config: `git config list`